The three Long brothers. John, Perry, and Patrick, together on rocks

 Tristram Coffin

 Organized the 1659 purchase of Nantucket Island for thirty pounds sterling and two beaver hats, and drafted the share-and-proprietor governance that structured the settlement.
-First Chief Magistrate of Nantucket (1660–1681).
-His descent to the brothers runs through his younger son John Coffin (KNZ2-13G) and granddaughter Hannah Coffin into the Gardner, Macy, and Folger Nantucket marriages.
+First Chief Magistrate of Nantucket (1660-1681).
+His descent to the brothers runs through his son James Coffin (9VWJ-WHJ) and James's daughter Hannah Coffin (parentage resolved 2026-05-30) into the Gardner, Macy, and Folger Nantucket marriages.

 Ancestor Spotlight: Tristram Coffin